 The gun's patent was filed in 1983 by Magnum Research and Riga Arms Institute.
 This patent laid down the basic plans for the Desert Eagle as a gas-actuated pistol.
 Much like the famous AK-47.
 This patent was refined in 1985 after Israel Military Industries (IMI) had refined the weapon's designs.
 The Desert Eagle's basic concept is that the gun is fired using a single action hammer and has a manual side "safety" switch on the slide.

-Because it is gas operated the barrel can be fixed in position just like a rifle.
+Because it is gas operated the barrel can be fixed in position just like rifles.
 The barrel also boasts a six-rib polygonal rifling like medium bore Glock pistols.
-For this reason, the Desert Eagle does indeed deserve its "infamy" as a very powerful handgun.
-So much so, in fact, it is able to compete with the notoriously powerful Magnum revolvers!
+For this reason, the Desert Eagle 50 does indeed deserve its "infamy" as a very powerful handgun.
+So much so that both Magnum and Desert Eagle are often mentioned in the same sentence as notoriously powerful revolvers!
 The Desert Eagle's design is such that guns can be readily converted between .50 and .44 calibers with relative ease.
 You only need to switch out the barrel, bolt assembly, and magazine.

 So does it live up to the hype?

 You've seen from the gun's design that it is elevated above most semi-automatic pistols for one key reason.
 The size of the bullet it can fire.
 The very fact that this gun is able to handle 0.50 caliber rounds certainly does give it some "bang for your buck".
-As an aside 0.50 caliber is the largest "legal" caliber allowed for a handgun in the U.S. Not only can the Desert Eagle handle big rounds it's not a small weapon either.
-The average .50 configuration weighs in at a just over 2 kilograms (about 4.5 pounds).
-That is pretty heavy for a handgun.
+As an aside 0.50 caliber is the largest "legal" caliber allowed for a handgun in the U.S. Its magazines can go from 0.357 to 0.50ae where smallest has 7 bullet capacity and largest 9 bullet capacity.
+Don't be fooled by these small numbers because you can do some serious damage with a full cartridge.
+Not only can the Desert Eagle 50 handle big rounds it's not a small weapon either.
+The average .50 configuration weighs in at a just over 2 kilograms or about 4.5 pounds (The Mark XIX to be precise).
+That is a pretty big weight for a handgun.

 The Desert Eagle is indeed a very powerful handgun.
 Using 0.50 Action Express (AE) ammunition it is capable of muzzle velocities of exceeding 580 m/s or 1900 fps!
 Wow.
 Each round packs a whopping 3796 joules (2800 ft-lbs) of muzzle energy.
 That's twice as fast as .45 ammunition and punching power equivalent to a .308 Winchester rifle, all contained weapon that can be held in one hand (in theory)!